AREAS OF KNOWLEDGE: HISTORY

 CLASS ACTIVITY III: NAPOLEONIC INTERLUDE

-This activity provides an encounter with some seven famous oil paintings depicting the rise and fall of Napoleon Bonaparte.
-It will be immediately obvious to students that certain artworks seem to be vivid and direct, non-textual, historic documents.
+This activity provides an encounter with seven famous oil paintings depicting the rise and fall of Napoleon Bonaparte.
+It will be immediately obvious to students that certain artworks seem to work as vivid and direct, non-textual, historic documents.
 As seductive and evocative as artworks can initially appear; critical examination reveals a more complicated and more interesting relationship between high art and history.

 Here for reference is list of the artworks.

 1. Jean Auguste Dominique Ingres (1806) Napoleon I on his Imperial Throne.
 Oil on canvas.
 Musée de l'Armée, Hôtel des Invalides, Paris.